Ferralium/Railproject/README.md

 A detailed explanations about the algorithms can be found [here](/Code/algorithms/README.md).

 ### Usage:
+(for all instructions to run this program, make sure you are in the code file)

 By default the program is run with the following command:

 ```python3 main.py```